Cosby comedy gigs to go on in midst of swirling allegations

 Cosby, 77, has never been charged and his lawyers have called the allegations that have resurfaced in recent weeks "discredited" and "defamatory."

+Singer, one of the most sought-after lawyers by celebrities suffering hits to their reputation, sent Reuters statements and background information on two women, questioning their credibility.

+"People coming out of nowhere with this sort of inane yarn is what happens in media-driven feeding frenzy," he added.

-Three networks nevertheless scrapped Cosby shows in recent days, dealing new setbacks to his career comeback.
+Regardless of the veracity of the allegations, three networks have already scrapped Cosby shows in recent days, dealing new setbacks to his career comeback.

 NBC canceled a project in development with Cosby while Netflix postponed a stand-up comedy special.
 TV Land pulled reruns of "The Cosby Show" from its schedule.

-Therese Serignese from Florida is the latest woman to appear in media describing how Cosby drugged and assaulted her.
+Therese Serignese from Florida appeared in media Thursday describing how Cosby allegedly drugged and assaulted her.

 Serignese told a television station she met Cosby in 1976 in Las Vegas, where he invited her to a party and gave her pills.
 "My next memory is feeling drugged and him having sex with me," she told WPTV.